gunwoo0623/3-Axis-CNC-Machinery-Firmware/README.md

 ### G-code and M-code

-This table lists executable commands, excluding G00, G01, G02, and G03 which are handled by Arduino and Unity communication:
+This table lists commands that can be executed, excluding G00, G01, G02, and G03 which will be addressed by communication between Arduino and Unity:

 | Code Number               | Description                         |
 |-------------------------|-------------------------------------|